 A compact fruit tree, the ideal size for backyard orchards; showy white flowers in spring followed by loads of bright red sour cherries in mid summer; needs full sun and well-drained soil, self-pollinating and hardy

-Mesabi Cherry is a large shrub that is typically grown for its edible qualities.
+Mesabi Cherry is a large shrub that is commonly grown for its edible qualities.
 It produces cherry red round fruit (technically 'drupes') with red flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a tart taste and a juicy texture.

 The fruit are most often used in the following ways:

 Mesabi Cherry is covered in stunning clusters of fragrant white flowers along the branches in mid spring before the leaves.
 It has dark green deciduous foliage.
 The pointy leaves turn an outstanding orange in the fall.
 The fruits are showy cherry red drupes carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The smooth dark red bark adds an interesting dimension to the landscape.

 This is a multi-stemmed deciduous shrub with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Mesabi Cherry is sutiable for the following landscape applications;

 Planting & Growing